amanmulani09/cryptoverse/README.md

-Cryptoverse is a Single page application built using ReactJS,
-Redux-toolkit,
-Ant-Design,
-Chart.js
+CryptoVerse is a highly scalable, low-cost, and high performant chat application built on React and Redux-toolkit leveraging for real-time info regarding the cryptocurrencies.

+live demo: crytoverselatest.netlify.app/news